 Ask participants to draw marbles and assign each color to a particular segment on the Spectrum of Allies-one is Active Allies, the other is Passive Allies, and so on.
 Ask participants to form small groups based on the color of the marbles they drew.
 After the division is complete, assign each small group with the task of listing perceptions of the groups in their respective segments of the Spectrum and in the four quadrants of the Perception Box.
-They should list "We about Us"-perceptions you have about yourselves; "Us about Them"-perceptions you have of the target; "They about Us"-the target's perceptions about you; and "They about Them"-the target's perception of themselves.
+They should list "We about Us"-perceptions you have about yourselves; "Us about Them"-perceptions about you; and "They about Them"-the target's perception of themselves.
 Give them large sheets of paper (one for each small group) and markers.
 Ask them if there are any questions and let them know they have 15 minutes to come up with these lists on the paper they were given.